 The risk of distant recurrence is the same for people who have lumpectomy plus radiation therapy and those who have mastectomy .

 Learn about treatment for distant recurrence (metastatic or advanced breast cancer).

-The chance of local recurrence in 10 years is about 3-15 percent for women who have lumpectomy plus radiation therapy .
+For women who have lumpectomy plus radiation therapy, the chance of local recurrence in 10 years is about 3-15 percent [136-137].

 The risk of local recurrence depends on tumor characteristics such as hormone receptor status and HER2 status.

-Chemotherapy, hormone therapy and/or targeted therapy can lower the risk of breast cancer recurrence after lumpectomy plus radiation therapy .
+Chemotherapy, hormone therapy and/or HER2-targeted therapy can lower the risk of breast cancer recurrence for people treated with lumpectomy plus radiation therapy .

-With mastectomy, the best predictor of local recurrence is whether the lymph nodes in the underarm area contain cancer.
-The more lymph nodes with cancer there are, the higher the risk of recurrence .
+With mastectomy, the best predictor of local recurrence is whether the lymph nodes in the underarm area (axillary lymph nodes) contain cancer.

 Learn more about breast cancer recurrence.